-The improved timing techniques that have been developed for pulsar timing arrays are yielding more precise masses for many stars, so there is hope that neutron stars with even higher masses will eventually be discovered.
+As pointed out to me by Scott Ransom, the improved timing techniques that have been developed for pulsar timing arrays are yielding more precise masses for many stars, so there is hope that neutron stars with even higher masses will eventually be discovered.
 Some higher masses have been reported, up to 2.7 M{\odot} , but these rely on modeling of complex systems, rather than on the straightforward dynamics that is used for the systems mentioned above.